movermeyer/django-proxylist/docs/install.rst

    )

-`django-proxylist` has a list of variables that you can configure throught django's settings file.
+`django-proxylist-for-grab` has a list of variables that you can configure throught django's settings file.
 You can see the entire list at Advanced Configuration.

 Database creation